MicrosoftDocs/visualstudio-docs/docs/modeling/defining-a-locking-policy-to-create-read-only-segments.md

 ---
 title: Defining a Locking Policy to Create Read-Only Segments
-description: Learn that you can define a policy for a program to lock part or all of a domain-specific language (DSL) model so that it can be read but not changed. ms.custom: SEO-VS-2020 ms.date: 11/04/2016 ms.topic: conceptual
+description: Learn how you can define a policy for a program to lock part or all of a domain-specific language (DSL) model so that it can be read but not changed. ms.custom: SEO-VS-2020 ms.date: 11/04/2016 ms.topic: conceptual